Reviewable/Reviewable/examples/analytics/typescript-postgres-grafana/README.md

 Just run `docker compose up -d` in this folder!

-**NOTE**: There is an insecure password in `docker-compose.yml` that should be changed if you're running this in production, and it's matched in ormconfig.json.
+**NOTE**: There is an insecure password in `docker-compose.yml` that should be changed if you're running this in production, and it's matched in ormconfig.ts.

 # Grafana dashboards